 - Geller’s assertion that Islam is “the most radical and extreme ideology on the face of the earth”;

-- Hirsi Ali's assertion that Islamic schools in the West should be shut down, and that “violence is inherent in Islam”;
+- Hirsi Ali’s assertion that “violence is inherent in Islam”;

 - Horowitz’s 2008 ad campaign stating that the Muslim Students Association was “founded by members of the Muslim Brotherhood, the godfather of Al Qaeda and Hamas, to bring jihad into the heart of American higher education” (SPLC had once dubbed Horowitz himself as “the godfather of the anti-Muslim movement”);

 - Muise’s assertion that “stealth jihadists … covertly seek to perpetuate sharia into American society,” and that “80% of the mosques in the United States distribute literature that promotes violence against nonbelievers”;

 - Pipes’s assertion that the infamous terrorist organization ISIS is “100 percent Islamic” and “profoundly Islamic”;